« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Even getting all cars to be hybrids would be a huge win (either parallel or series / range-extended).`

-• mlboss a day ago
+• mlboss 5 months ago

 I don't see any problem in companies making huge profit.
 We live in a free market there is always an opening for new competitor to offer something at low price point that can be repaired.
 Nobody is stopping anybody to start such a company.